For "mid" objects (i.e., fitted MID models), plot()

 - theme

-a character vector of color names or a character string specifying the color theme.
+a character string or object defining the color theme.
+See

 logical.
 If